lightward/mechanic-tasks/docs/auto-tag-orders-that-contain-a-matching-product/README.md

 # Auto-tag orders that contain a matching product

 This task watches for incoming orders, and tags them if they contain a product that matches by title or by product tags.
-Run this task manually to scan your store's order history, tagging older orders that qualify.
+Additionally, edited orders will have tags added or removed in line with product additions or removals.
+Run this task manually to scan your store's order history, tagging older orders that qualify, and untagging those that have been edited and no longer do.

 * View in the task library: [usemechanic.com/task/auto-tag-orders-that-contain-a-matching-product](https://usemechanic.com/task/auto-tag-orders-that-contain-a-matching-product)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-orders-that-contain-a-matching-product.json)